Partnerships

 We coach instructional leaders to achieve 1-2 personal leadership goals that are aligned to their organization’s student learning goals.
 Sessions are typically:

 We develop leaders in similar roles (principals, instructional leaders, etc) and teams (Senior Leadership Team, Instructional Leadership Team, Professional Learning Communities, etc).
+Sessions are typically:

 We lead reflective, data-based meetings in December to assess the Partnership’s progress and refine as necessary to ensure goals are met by May.